codr7/sw/README.md

 `sw` is designed to be embedded in Swift, which is a different game compared to Forth's origin.
 To me, a good approach when writing interpreters is to spend less energy pretending to be hardware and more on making good use of whatever sits below.

+## Status
+`sw` is still in a very explorative phase, pleae mind the gaps.

 ## REPL
 Launching `sw` without arguments enters the REPL.